necopinus/necopinus.xyz/newsletters/2018-01-28-the-last-remaining-hominin.md

 * [What the Shutdown Says About the Future of the Democrats](https://www.nytimes.com/2018/01/20/opinion/government-shutdown-democrats.html)
 * [2018-01-20 - Everything Was Stripped Away](2018-01-20-everything-was-stripped-away.md)

 Twitter recently sent out emails to people who followed, liked, or retweeted potential Russian troll accounts.
-I'll admit to having gotten one of these emails myself, and found it...
-Less than useful.
+I'll admit to having gotten one of these emails myself, and found it… Less than useful.
 The email doesn't inform you whether you were actually following a problematic account, retweeted propaganda to your followers, or simply liked such a tweet.
 There's no way to know how you were fooled, which makes it very hard to know how to alter your behavior to not be fooled again.
 Defense One has a good overview of this and the many other problems with how Twitter is responding to its use as a vehicle for propaganda and disruption during the 2016 US presidential election.

 * [Update on Twitter's review of the 2016 US election](https://blog.twitter.com/official/en_us/topics/company/2018/2016-election-update.html)
 * [What We Didn't Learn from Twitter's News Dump on Russiagate](http://www.defenseone.com/ideas/2018/01/twitter-and-russiagate-takeaways-friday-news-dump/145342/)